Thomas Cook: A history of one of the world's oldest travel firms

 (CNN) — One of the world's most well-known tour operators, Thomas Cook offered low-cost package holidays to dozens of destinations worldwide, making it a popular option for travelers in search of an affordable getaway.

-But the Sunday collapse of this 178-year-old UK brand marks the end for one of the world's oldest travel firms, a company that's credited with changing the global tourism landscape.
+But the Sunday collapse of this 178-year-old UK brand marks the end for one of the oldest travel firms on the planet, a company that's credited with changing the global tourism landscape.

 Launched by cabinet-maker Thomas Cook in Leicestershire in 1841, the business originally focused on one-day rail excursions.
 Cook believed alcohol was to blame for social problems, and organized a special train to carry temperance supporters to a meeting 12 miles away, according to the Thomas Cook website.